polysyllabic/chaos/README.md

 ## How it Works

-Twitch Controls Chaos inserts a Raspberry Pi (a small but capable computer) between your controller and console.
+Twitch Controls Chaos inserts a Raspberry Pi (a small computer) between your controller and console.
 The Raspberry Pi intercepts signals coming from the controller and selectively passes them on to the console.
-It can change the signnals, block them, and even insert completely new commands that weren't sent from the controller.
+It can change the signals, block them, and even insert completely new commands that weren't sent from the controller.

 The TCC software consists of two programs.
 By default, they both run on the Raspberry Pi: